trvorth/hyperchain/docs/hyperchain-whitepaper.md

 #### **2.2.
 The Heterogeneous Ledger Model**

-The framework supports two primary types of constituent chains:
+The framework supports two primary types of constituent chains, both managed within the unified protocol core:

-* **Dynamic DAG Shards**: Based on the hyperdag.rs implementation, these chains are structured as Directed Acyclic Graphs to maximize transactional throughput via parallel block processing.
+* **Dynamic DAG Shards**: Structured as Directed Acyclic Graphs to maximize transactional throughput via parallel block processing.
 They are optimized for high-frequency, simple value transfers.

-* **Execution Chains**: Based on the myblockchain/src/lib.rs implementation, these are independent, linearly-ordered chains designed to support more complex operations or specific applications, potentially including Turing-complete smart contracts.
+* **Execution Chains**: These are independent, linearly-ordered chains designed to support more complex operations or specific applications, potentially including Turing-complete smart contracts, and are secured by the unique Reliable Hashing Algorithm (RHA).

 #### **2.3.
 Specification: Dynamic DAG Shards**